malekbenz/malekbenz/_posts/2016-08-20-Build-web-api-aspnet-core.md

 The controller defines two methods that return Students:

->The GetAll method returns the entire list of students as an IEnumerable<student> type.
+>'GetAll' method returns the entire list of students as an 'IEnumerable<student>' type.

->The Get method looks up a single student by its ID.
+>'Get' method looks up a single student by its ID.

 That's it!
 You have a working web API.
-Each method on the controller corresponds to one or more URIs:
+Each method on the controller corresponds to one or more URIs, Run the app:

-run the app:

 ```
     $ dotnet run